dailymotion/oplog/README.md

     oplogd --mongo-url mongodb://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]]/database[?options]

-The `oplog` and `objects` collections will be created in the specified database.
+The `oplog_events` and `oplog_states` collections will be created in the specified database.
+It is advised to dedicate a database to this service in order to not to share locks contention with another services.

 Available options:

-* `--capped-collection-size=104857600`: Size of the created MongoDB capped collection size in bytes (default 100MB).
+* `--capped-collection-size=10485760`: Size of the created MongoDB capped collection size in bytes (default 10MB).
 * `--debug=false`: Show debug log messages.
 * `--listen=":8042"`: The address to listen on.
 Same address is used for both SSE(HTTP) and UDP APIs.
 * `--max-queued-events=100000`: Number of events to queue before starting throwing up UDP messages.